Sharing Still Images

 Press the power button on the camera to turn the power on

 Press the wireless button to turn the wireless function on

-- The wireless lamp flashes blue.
+- The wireless lamp flashes white.

 Select the SSID of the camera in the Wi-Fi settings of the smartphone